 Learn from the professionals in various trade skills like carpentry, plumbing, electrical, and welding.
-This is an all-week program and you're to participate in evening program back at camp including NBZ.
-In 2018, this program will be offered two various weeks including Week 5: July 8-14 and Week 6: July 15-21.
+Scouts spend most days away from camp, working with expert tradesmen.
+This is an all-week program, but scouts are back at camp in time to participate in evening programs including NBZ.
+In 2019, this program will be offered during week 5, July 7-13 (Monday to Friday program).